 flag on the executable.

-Note: Any warnings about reduced overall Windows performance should be remembered: I experienced a slowdown of at least a factor of 10 (!) in rebuilding a large project after enabling the "/3GB" switch, and have also seen reports about a drop in some graphics cards' performance (probably due to the loss of memory apertures). - Move to a 64-bit version of Windows (and recompiling your code to make use of it!)
+Note: Any warnings about reduced overall Windows performance should be remembered: I experienced a slowdown of at least a factor of 10 (!) in rebuilding a large project after enabling the "/3GB" switch, and have also seen reports about a drop in some graphics cards' performance (probably due to the loss of memory apertures).

 - Use Linux :-)